thalmiclabs/myo.js/README.md

 Kicks off the library creating and listening to the websocket for data coming in from your Myo.

 **stop** &nbsp; `Myo.stop()` <br>
+Closes the web socket listening to the Myo.

 **zeroOrientation** &nbsp; `Myo.zeroOrientation()` <br>
 When called, however the Myo is orientated will now be the origin for the orientation.